-My main goal in life is to deliver a college commencement speech.
+My biggest goal in life is to deliver a college commencement speech.

 I dream about this.
 I journal about it every morning.
 My daily affirmation is, “I will give a commencement speech before I die.”
 And I pray for it every night.